exasol/public-knowledgebase/Environment-Management/how-to-deploy-a-single-node-exasol-database-as-a-docker-image.md

 Exasol recommends enabling hugepages for hosts with at least 64GB RAM.
 To do so, we have to set the Hugepages option in EXAConf to either auto, host, or the number of hugepages per container.
 If we will set it to auto, the number of hugepages will be determined automatically, depending on the DB settings.

-When setting it to host the nr. of hugepages from the host system will be used (i. e. /proc/sys/VM/nr_hugepages will not be changed).
+When setting it to host, the nr. of hugepages from the host system will be used (i. e. /proc/sys/VM/nr_hugepages will not be changed).
 However, /proc/sys/VM/hugetlb_shm_group will always be set to an internal value!

 Resource limitation: